grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 ### Customize reports with `handleSummary()` function

-If you want to make your own report, use the `handleSummary()` function to derive any report from the summary metrics that k6 creates.
+If you want to make your own report, use the `handleSummary()` function.

-Your `handleSummary()` can take a single argument.
+The `handleSummary()` function takes a single argument.
-As the test finishes, k6 passes the calculated metrics as the argument `data` to the `handleSummary()` function, then runs the `handleSummary()` function.
+When the test finishes, k6 runs `handleSummary()`, passing the summary-metrics object as the function argument.

 You can send data to `stdout`, `stderr`, or any file.

-To try `handleSummary()`, stick this function at the end of your script:
+To try `handleSummary()`, paste this function at the end of your script:

 <CodeGroup labels={["trivial-summary.js"]} lineNumbers={[]} showCopyButton={[true]}>